MileHacker Logo

 Helpful Tip for City Exploration

-Plan your visit by grouping attractions geographically; to illustrate, Niigata Station/Bandai City for modern areas, and Furumachi/Hakusan Shrine for historical depth.
+Plan your visit by grouping attractions geographically; for example, Niigata Station/Bandai City for modern areas, and Furumachi/Hakusan Shrine for historical depth.

 Lasting Impressions